mariostallone/Radio-Management-System/README.md

-s to develop a full featured scalable web based interface to manage an online radio station along with support for queuing and playback via a web widget, which can be placed as an iframe on any webpage
+The aim of this project is to develop a full featured scalable web based interface to manage an online radio station along with support for queuing and playback via a web widget, which can be placed as an iframe on any webpage